mason-ford/site-inspection/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+List of software and how to install them.
 * npm
   ```sh
   npm install npm@latest -g
   ```
+* <a href="https://dev.mysql.com/downloads/mysql/">MySQL Server</a>

 ### Installation
 To get started with the Site Inspection Web App, follow these steps: